OVeNet: Offset Vector Network for Semantic Segmentation: Introduction

 As a result, we design a second head that generates a dense offset vector field and a confidence map.
 The predicted offsets are used to resample the class predictions from the first head and generate a second class prediction.
 The outcomes from the two heads are fused adaptively using the learnt confidence map as fusion weights, in order to down-weigh the offset-based prediction and rely primarily on the basic class prediction in regions where the prior is not valid.
 Thanks to using seed pixels for prediction, our network classifies several pixels with incorrect initial predictions, e.g., boundary pixels, to the correct classes.
 Thus, it improves the shape as well as the form of the corresponding segments, leading to more realistic results.
 Last but not least, we propose a confidence loss which supervises the confidence map explicitly and further improves performance.
 An illustrative example of this concept is depicted in Fig.~\ref{fig:teaser}, where OVeNet outperforms the baseline HRNet~\cite{wang2020deep} model, since it enlarges correctly the road and the car segment (red and yellow frame correspondingly) and reduces the total number of misclassified pixels.

-We evaluate our method extensively on 2 primary benchmarks for semantic segmentation of driving scenes: Cityscapes~\cite{cordts2016cityscapes} and ACDC~\cite{sakaridis2021acdc}.
+We evaluate our method extensively on 3 primary datasets, each serving a specific purpose.
+For semantic segmentation in driving scenes, we focus on two benchmarks: Cityscapes~\cite{cordts2016cityscapes} and ACDC~\cite{sakaridis2021acdc}.
+Additionally, we broaden our evaluation by incorporating the ADE20K~\cite{zhou2016semantic,zhou2017scene} dataset, which covers a diverse range of images spanning various indoor and outdoor scenes.
 We implement our offset vector branch both on HRNet~\cite{wang2020deep} and HRNet$+$OCR~\cite{YuanCW18}.
 Our approach significantly improves the initial models' output predictions by achieving better mean and per-class results.
 We conduct a thorough qualitative and quantitative experimental comparison to show the clear advantages of our method over previous SOTA techniques.